Since July 1985, I have worked on a variety of tasks at STScI, including:

 JWST NIRCAM thermal vacuum testing out in Palo Alto, CA has also taken some of my time.

-I am currently the INS Phase II User Support Lead, coordinating the INS User Support observing program review tools requirements and process for all of the INS Science Instrument Groups, working with OED programming staff to develop and implement new web-based tools for this process, plus documenting the procedures and conducting the training for new Contact Scientists and Instrument Scientist observing program reviewers who review GO, GTO, and calibration etc. observing programs.
+I am currently the INS Phase II User Support Technical Lead, coordinating the INS User Support observing program review tools requirements and process for all of the INS Science Instrument Groups, working with OED programming staff to develop and implement new web-based tools for this process, plus documenting the procedures and conducting the training for new Contact Scientists and Instrument Scientist observing program reviewers who review GO, GTO, and calibration etc. observing programs.

 Hubble Deep Fields-North and South, GOODS, Hubble Ultra-Deep Field, HUDF05, CANDELS, and Hubble Frontier Fields "Blank" Extragalactic Surveys